ramosios/AniCue/README.md

 # Upani

 Upani is an iOS app for discovering, tracking, and managing your anime watchlist and watched shows.
+The Open Ai Api uses the prompt and user preferences to recommend the best animes that fit the parameters.

 ## Features